yiisoft/yii2/docs/guide/tutorial-core-validators.md

   an array or a string consisting of file extension names separated by space or comma (e.g. "gif, jpg").
   Extension names are case-insensitive.
 Defaults to null, meaning all file name extensions are allowed.
+- `mimeTypes`: a list of file MIME types that are allowed to be uploaded.
+This can be either an array or a string consisting of file MIME types separated by space or comma (e.g. "image/jpeg, image/png").
+  Mime type names are case-insensitive.
+Defaults to null, meaning all MIME types are allowed.
 - `minSize`: the minimum number of bytes required for the uploaded file.
 Defaults to null, meaning no lower limit.
 - `maxSize`: the maximum number of bytes allowed for the uploaded file.
 Defaults to null, meaning no upper limit.
 - `maxFiles`: the maximum number of files that the given attribute can hold.
 Defaults to 1, meaning